ERP ROI Analysis: Pros, Cons, How to Calculate

 Consider both tangible and intangible benefits when determining the potential return on your ERP investment.
 Here’s how:

-Identify Tangible Benefits: Quantifiable advantages such as reduced operational costs or increased revenues.
-For example, savings from decreasing labor hours for data entry.
+Identify Tangible Benefits: Quantifiable advantages such as reduced operational costs or increased revenues, such as savings from decreasing labor hours for data entry.

-Assess Intangible Benefits: Factors like streamlined processes or improved customer experience.
-While these aren’t directly measurable, they’re crucial for business growth.
+Assess Intangible Benefits: Factors like streamlined processes or improved customer experience aren’t directly measurable, but they’re crucial for business growth.

 Contrast Against Projected Costs: Factor in all expenses related to the ERP, including software, hardware, training, and maintenance.